The Best Crypto Exchanges In Canada

 - Shake the mobile app to earn free BTC

-Netcoins makes it easy for traders to place limit orders, allowing you to place trades trades at a predetermined price.
-Unlike other exchanges, you can transfer crypto into your account, in addition to CAD and US Dollars.
+Netcoins make it easy for traders to place limit orders, allowing you to place trades at a predetermined price.
+Unlike some exchanges, you can transfer crypto into your account, in addition to fiat currency.
 Their platform is slick and easy to use, with one major drawback: the lack of a mobile app.
 This, along with a high trading fee of .50%, prevents Netcoins from being considered a top pick, but it remains a solid choice.

 - Coins offered: BTC, ETH, XRP, QCAD, BCH, LTC, USDT